 Is our world like the days of Noah?

-In speaking about His return to this earth, Jesus Christ said, “But as the days of Noah were, so also will the coming of the Son of Man be” (Matthew 24:37).
+In speaking about the end times and His return to this earth, Jesus Christ said, “But as the days of Noah were, so also will the coming of the Son of Man be” (Matthew 24:37).

 Genesis 6 describes the world of Noah’s time.
 “Then the Lord saw that the wickedness of man was great in the earth, and that every intent of the thoughts of his heart was only evil continually” (verses 5-6).